AaronTraas/Notes/Recipes/Simple Tomato Sauce.md

 1. **Prepare the pan:** Put pan on stove on medium-low heat.
 Coat in olive oil.
 2. **Sweat onions:** Add onions to pan, sprinkle with a pinch of salt.
 Cook gently until extremely soft and translucent.
 The onions should not brown.
 (Note: this is the final texture the onions will get, as this is a quick sauce that doesn't simmer all day.)
 3. **Add garlic:** Add garlic to pan, and sweat until translucent and fragrant.
-4. **Add tomatoes and herbs:** Add tomatoes, most of the basil, bay leaf, and alcohol.
+4. **Add tomatoes and herbs:** Add tomatoes, most of the basil, parsley, bay leaf, and alcohol.
 5. **Cook tomatoes:** Turn the heat to medium-high, stirring frequently.
 Bring tomatoes to a light boil, then turn down the heat to a simmer.
 The tomatoes should be just barely bubbling.
-6. **Simmer and adjust:** Add parsley.
-Stir the tomatoes every 5 minutes or so.
+6. **Simmer and adjust:** Stir the tomatoes every 5 minutes or so.
 Taste, add salt or olive oil as needed (in very small additions—the sauce will cook down and concentrate the flavors).
 Simmer for 30-45 minutes.

 ### Serving: